kaminiwalunj/mslearn-fabric/Instructions/Labs/Get-started-with-data-science-in-Microsoft-Fabric.md

 In this task, you will learn how to save the trained Machine Learning model in Microsoft Fabric for future use and deployment.

-After comparing machine learning models that you've trained across experiments, you can choose the best performing model.
-To use the best performing model, save the model and use it to generate predictions.
+After comparing machine learning models that you've trained across experiments, you can choose the best-performing model.
+To use the best-performing model, save the model and use it to generate predictions.

 1. Select **Save as ML model** in the experiment ribbon.